 Quick fact: only Brazil and Italy have won back-to-back World Cup titles1.
 It's nearly impossible for a team, even the very best, to win all the time.
 And that is because things are never constant; strong winds could alter the flight of the ball, and the opposing team could make substitutions and change their tactics.

-In the unpredictable market winds, how do we know when to hold onto our investments and ride the storm, or when do we cut our losses and seek better opportunities? is the ability to tap on his/her expertise in making the informed decisions based on research and insights.
+In the unpredictable market winds, how do we know when to hold onto our investments and ride the storm, or when do we cut our losses and seek better opportunities?
+One of the biggest benefits of working with a financial consultant is the ability to tap on his/her expertise in making the informed decisions based on research and insights.

 Identifying financial investments requires a great amount of research – from understanding business fundamentals and identifying macroeconomic trends to detecting nuances in global politics.
 Just as managers scout opposition teams to study their tactics, we need to understand the industries and businesses that we invest in.